mendix/docs/content/howto/web-modeler/webmodeler-how-to-microflows-exclsplit.md

 The app will open the corresponding page depending on the grade of a customer, for this we need to create a new entity and a new attribute first.
 To create the new entity and attribute, do the following:

 1. Open your [domain model](../../refguide/web-modeler/domain-models-wm).

 2. Create entity *Customer*.
-For more information on how to create the entity, see section [3 Adding New Entities](../../refguide/web-modeler/domain-models-wm).
+For more information on how to create the entity, see section [3 Adding New Entities](../../refguide/web-modeler/domain-models-wm) in *Domain Models Overview in the Web Modeler*.

 3. For the **Customer** entity, create attribute (for more information on how to create the attribute, see section [4 Adding New Attributes](../../refguide/web-modeler/domain-models-wm)) and do the following:<br />
   a.
 Set the attribute **Name** to *Grade*.<br />
   b.
 Set the [**Type**](../../refguide/web-modeler/domain-models-attributes-wm) to **Enumeration**.<br />